 The next decade opened with a special event.
 The ensemble was honoured with a concert marking the first decade of ensemble’s existence in the Schola Cantorum Basiliensis’ concert series Freunde Alter Musik Basel.
 In 2008, Jérôme Lejeune of Ricercar asked La Morra to participate in a fascinating recording project – the complete works of Johannes Ciconia.
 La Morra was entrusted with recording Ciconia’s secular works.
-Released in time for the 600th anniversary of composer’s death, the box won a considerable critical acclaim, earning the Grammophone Award Nomination, Diapason d’Or as well as both Preis and Jahrespreis der Deutschen Schallplattenkritik.
+Released in time for the 600th anniversary of the composer’s death, the box won a considerable critical acclaim, earning the Grammophone Award Nomination, Diapason d’Or as well as both Preis and Jahrespreis der Deutschen Schallplattenkritik.
 ‘Many beautiful concerts with Ciconia’s music followed, but the one in the collegiate church of Saint-Jean-L’Évangéliste in Liège – where Ciconia sung as a choirboy – had a symbolic significance for us.’

 There followed two albums with the Early Renaissance repertoire (Luz del Alva (2012), nominated for the International Classical Music Awards; and The Lion’s Ear, (2016) which was honoured with Noah Greenberg Award (2014) by the American Musicological Society), and one devoted to the 15th-century musical culture of Central Europe and its best exponent, the Latin poet-composer Petrus Wilhelmi de Grudencz.

-Looking back at the past 18 years of busy performers’ life, has anything changed?
-‘Perspective on some things must needs change, but our fascinations and dreams are still the same.
+Looking back at the past 18+ years of busy performers’ life, has anything changed?
+‘Perspective on some things must needs change, but our fascination and dreams are still the same.
 We get just as excited about the music and ideas as we did nearly two decades ago.
 There is still so much music out there, and so much to look forward to.’

 - NAUMBURGER TAGBLATT (2015): ‘Großartige Künstler…’